All Episodes

 The promise was very clear.

-We're gonna repeal Obamacare.
+We're going to repeal Obamacare.

-And we all voted on a full repeal of Obamacare, and all Republicans voted yes in the House and the Senate a year ago.
+And all Republicans voted yes in the House and the Senate a year ago.

 I think we're moving a little bit too quickly on health care reform.